Nkana, Mindola, SOB

 Secondary mineralisation is important in the upper levels and open pit, particularly in the Porous sandstone at the northern end of Mindola and locally at the south end of the South Ore Body.
 The principal ore minerals are malachite, pseudomalachite, chrysocolla, native copper, cuprite and libethenite.
 Locally, cupriferous vermiculite, malachite, pseudomalachite and accessory wad are important.

 A traverse across an outcrop of the South Ore Body within the South Orebody Shale, from a location where clearing had stripped a metre or less from the natural surface, may be described as follows.
 From east to west the traverse commenced with basement gneiss overlain by 20 m of semi continuous outcrop of weathered and decomposed, foliated, arkosic sandstone, with occasional coarse cubic casts after pyrite.
 Within this interval there were one to two discontinuously developed, thin, 1 to 2 mm bands of poor malachite staining over lengths of 1 to 2 m.
 Sections of this arenite had red to brown diffuse limonite staining.
 Following this there were 7 m of dark, finely banded resistant shale with traces of malachite and slightly ferruginous faces, some white decrepitated patches, and minor white carbonate veinlets/fracture coatings.
 Irregular bands of brown mica were developed, possibly cupriferous vermiculite, with associated malachite colouration.
 Some 50 m to the SE on the face of an old open pit, rocks which 20 to 30 m lower are strongly malachite stained, occur at the surface above the pit as well banded dark shales with intermittent, 1 to 10 mm thick, brown iron stained bands, not unlike a weathered sparsely pyritic black shale.
-Both of these outcrops are apparently weathered ore grade Copperbelt Orebody Member of the South Ore Body, which occurs in both the upper sections of the Mindola Clastics Formation arenites, and the Copperbelt Orebody Member black shale (Porter, 1992, notes).
+Both of these outcrops are apparently weathered ore grade Copperbelt Orebody Member of the South Ore Body, which occurs in both the upper sections of the Mindola Clastics Formation arenites, and the Copperbelt Orebody Member black shale (Porter, 1992, visit notes).

 Published production, reserve and resource figure include: